EdwinBostonIII/Alara-Group/METHODOLOGIES/10-ADVANCED-Business-Process-Reengineering.md

 **Phase:** Strategic Transformation
-**Goal:** Redesign core business processes using AI as an enabler (not just automation of broken processes) **Duration:** 3-12 months depending on process complexity **Key Principle:** "Don't pave the cow path." – Don't automate bad processes.
+**Goal:** Redesign core business processes using AI as an enabler (not just automation of broken processes) **Duration:** 3-12 months depending on process complexity **Key Principle:** "Do not pave the cow path."
+Do not automate bad processes.
 Reimagine them.

 ---